cosmos/ibc/spec/ics-2-consensus-verification/README.md

 communication protocol are required to satisfy.
 These properties are necessary for efficient and safe verification in the higher-level protocol abstractions.
-The algorithm utilized in IBC to verify the consensus transcript & state subcomponents of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client".
+The algorithm utilized in IBC to verify the consensus transcript & state subcomponents of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client" (often shortened to "client").

-This standard also specifies how the light clients will be stored, registered, and updated in the canonical IBC handler.
-The stored light client instances will be verifiable by a third party actor, such as a user inspecting the state of the chain and deciding whether or not to send an IBC packet.
+This standard also specifies how the clients will be stored, registered, and updated in the canonical IBC handler.
+The stored client instances will be verifiable by a third party actor, such as a user inspecting the state of the chain and deciding whether or not to send an IBC packet.

 ### Motivation